ai4eu/common-dataservice/docs/upgrade.rst

 CDS Data Migrations and Upgrades
 ================================

-This section explains data-migration and data-upgrade tools and scripts that apply to the Common Data Service (CDS).
+This section explains the data upgrade SQL scripts and the data-migration tool for the Common Data Service (CDS).

 User and Author Data Upgrade for CDS 1.18.x